UnicomTIC-Jerobert/unicomtic_sqlite_crud/readme.md

 Video - 11
-Going to see how to use async/await instead of callbacks here there is a work around to handle this
+Going to see how to use async/await instead of callbacks here there is a work around to handle this using promises

-promises

 video - 12
 Going to refactor helper promise function

+video - 13
+going to refactor the presentation logic and db based operation that is we going to separete queries and html renders in controller